greenelab/iscb-diversity-manuscript/manuscript.md

   (B) For each region, the mean predicted probability of PubMed authorships is shown as the teal generalized additive model curve.
   The mean probability and 95% confidence interval of the ISCB honor predictions are shown as dark circles and vertical lines.
   Compared to PubMed authorships, honors were more frequently associated with Celtic/English names and less frequently with East Asian names.
-  We did not observe a statistically significant difference in other categories (see Table @tbl:example_names).
+  We did not observe a statistically significant difference in other categories (see STAR Methods Table @tbl:example_names).

 ](https://raw.githubusercontent.com/greenelab/iscb-diversity/3bd34a600e34c49816420207fc47458b61f3949d/figs/region_breakdown.png){#fig:region_breakdown}